itssamuelrowe/the-open-source-society/assignments/week-1/activity-set-2.md

    - start
    - count
    - generator
-  The generator is a function that return a value for a given index in the series.
+  The generator is a function that takes input n and multiplies it with current index, the product is given as the output.

-  Count is the value of the (last index + 1 ) of the series.
+  The count is the number of numbers in the series.

-  For example, if your generator takes input x and returns x^2, and your count is 10, and the start is say 1, then your output series should be, 1 4 9 16 25 36 49 64 81 100
+  Input contains one line having 3 numbers,  a, b and c. a is the start, b is the number of numbers and c is the multiplier.

+  Sample Input:
+  1 10 2
+  Sample Output:
+  1 2 4 8 16 32 64 128 256 512

+  Sample Input:
+  1 3 10
+  Sample Output:
+  1 10 100

 5. Write a program that accepts n numbers, and outputs the same.